AryehSilver1/SNAQ/README.md

 - **Marker C**: Represents a modifier marker that can modify Marker B.

 ## Marker Interactions
-- **Marker C modifies Marker B**: Only Marker C has the ability to modify Marker B. This interaction is a key aspect of the analysis.
+- **Marker C modifies Marker B**: Only Marker C can modify Marker B. This interaction is a key aspect of the analysis.

 ### Running the Analysis
 1. Load the R Markdown file in RStudio.